 Making sure funds are available for a check that you received can help you avoid bank fees from a bounced check.
 Citibank offers verification services for checks written from its accounts.
 However, the bank cannot guarantee that the check will clear before it is deposited and processed.

-To verify a check written by a Citibank account holder you must go into a physical branch and speak with a teller.
-Citibank will not verify a check over the phone or through any online services, such as email.
-Take the check in question with you to the bank and present it to the teller.
-Be prepared to verify your identity as the check payee by showing the teller a valid form of picture identification, such as a driver's license or a passport.
+To verify a check written by a Citibank account holder, you must go into a physical branch and speak with a teller.
+Citibank checks account balances in person and will not verify a check over the phone or through any online services, such as email.
+Take the check into the bank and present it to the teller.
+Be prepared to verify your identity as the check payee by showing the teller a valid form of government-issued photo identification, such as a driver's license or a passport.

-You are responsible for the checks that you deposit into your account.
-Even if you verify a check with Citibank, if the check bounces or is fraudulent, you will likely be responsible for any fees related to the check being not valid.
+Beware that you are responsible for the checks that you deposit into your account.
+Even if you verify a check with Citibank, if the check bounces or is fraudulent, you will likely be responsible for any fees related to the transaction..